stackforge/puppet-openstack/README.md

   called br100 that bridges into the ip address specified on that NIC

-  All interfaces that are used to bridge traffic for the internal network need to have permiscous mode set.
+  All interfaces that are used to bridge traffic for the internal network need to have promiscuous mode set.

-  Below is an example of setting permiscuos mode on an interface on Ubuntu.
+  Below is an example of setting promiscuous mode on an interface on Ubuntu.

         #/etc/network/interfaces